cp024s/100-days-of-RTL/Day-24/ReadMe.md

 ## In this Test bench:

-- The RAM_4x4 module is instantiated, and its inputs and outputs are connected.
+- The `RAM_4x4` module is instantiated, and its inputs and outputs are connected.
 - A clock signal is generated with a 10-unit time period.
-- The testbench initializes the address, write_enable, and data_input signals.
+- The testbench initializes the `address`, `write_enable`, and `data_input` signals.
 - It first writes data (1101) to the RAM at address 01 and then reads the data from the same address.
 - Finally, it checks whether the data output matches the expected value and prints a pass or fail message accordingly.

+## 8x4 RAM using 4x4 RAM - In this code:

+- The `RAM_8x4` module has a 3-bit address input, which is used to address four 4x4 RAM modules.
+- Two 2-bit addresses, `addr1` and `ddr2`, are derived from the 3-bit address to select the appropriate RAM modules.
+- Four instances of the 4x4 RAM module (`RAM1` and `RAM2`) are instantiated to store and retrieve data.
+- The outputs from the 4x4 RAM modules are multiplexed based on the 3-bit address to generate the 8x4 RAM's output data.
+- You can use this `RAM_8x4` module in your Verilog design by connecting the address, write enable, data input, and data output signals as needed.
+Adjust the multiplexing logic inside the always block if you have different requirements for addressing or data organization.